dsajdl01/moreJavaClasses/README.md

 ----------------------------------------------------------------------------------------

-1. Create class with main method that have a list of integers:
+1) Create class with main method that have a list of integers:

 Int[] someList = {1,2,3,3,4,6,5,6,7,8,9,10,11,12,13,14}

 How would you get a list of unique elements which are divisible by 3?

-refere to class; List
+refere to .java file: ClassList

 ------------------------------------------------------------------------------------------

-2. Create class that have a string:
+2) Create class that have a string:

 String text = "I am not a groovy developer"

 How would you transform this to set all "o" and "e" to uppercase?

+refere to .java file: ClassMyString

 ------------------------------------------------------------------------------------------

-3. Class that have a collection of product IDs in a set:
+3) Class that have a collection of product IDs in a set:

 String[] productIDsSet = {"114967","221722","114965","110722","525762","93649","93269","121892","121875","15001"} and we need to find out if any of these URLs: